Dexpramipexole in ALS

 Seeking to Improve the Lives of Patients with ALS

-In our Phase 2 study, dexpramipexole showed trends toward improvement in both survival and functional decline.
-A statistically significant result was observed in a prespecified exploratory endpoint known as the Combined Assessment of Function and Survival (CAFS), a joint rank analysis of functional outcomes adjusted for mortality.
-Adverse events noted in the trial included falls, muscle weakness, post-lumbar puncture syndrome, and headache, with no trend in differences in frequency among dose groups.
+In a Phase 2 study, dexpramipexole showed trends toward improvement in both survival and functional decline.
+A statistically significant result was observed in a prespecified exploratory endpoint, the Combined Assessment of Function and Survival (CAFS), a joint rank analysis of functional outcomes adjusted for mortality.
+Adverse events noted in the trial included falls, muscle weakness, post-lumbar puncture syndrome, and headache, with no dose-dependent differences in AE frequency.
 Infrequent, reversible neutropenia was also observed.

 Knopp's pipeline consists of investigational drug products that have not been approved by the U.S. Food and Drug Administration.
 These investigational drug products are still undergoing clinical study to verify their safety and effectiveness.